 Now that’s a question with many answers.

-Most mamas-to-be describe the general queasiness which accompanies morning sickness as similar to that of car sickness or seasickness.
+Most mamas-to-be describe the general queasiness which accompanies when morning sickness starts as similar to that of car sickness or seasickness.

 However, the symptoms and severity of morning sickness can vary from one woman to the next, so your experience may not tick all of these boxes.

-- Intense nausea which leads to vomiting;
+- Intense nausea, which leads to vomiting.

-- Dizziness, low energy, and tiredness;
+- Dizziness, low energy, and tiredness.

-- Sore stomach or cramping;
+- Sore stomach or cramping.

-- Nausea that’s accompanied by hunger pangs;
+- Nausea that’s accompanied by hunger pangs.

-- Nausea that follows eating (you just can’t win);
+- Nausea that follows eating (you just can’t win).

 When is morning sickness at its worst?

 But as you edge closer and closer to the end of the first trimester (week 12), morning sickness should peak and then subside.

 And, although rare, some will develop something called hyperemesis gravidarum, a severe form of morning sickness which can last throughout pregnancy and often requires medical attention.

 Is morning sickness dangerous?

 In fact, there’s some evidence to suggest that morning sickness is a positive thing.
 Crazy, right?

 Where things do get a little scary is when nausea and vomiting become extreme and uncontrollable (aka hyperemesis gravidarum, mentioned earlier).

 They’ll check you over and bring your vomiting under control to help you (and your baby) stay suitably nourished, hydrated, and healthy.

 How to treat morning sickness

 Over the years, mamas have shared a variety of home remedies to keep the queasiness at bay.

 In other words, the following ideas require some trial and error!